 My first truly ‘serious’ camera was an East German Praktica, built like a Panzer.
 I used it for years — it survived even a fall from a Greyhound bus — and learnt to develop and print black-&-white film.
 Then a hiatus, decades’ long, when I didn’t really do much photography.
 It took the arrival of that tipping point at which digital began seriously to rival film to reignite my interest.
-As a swift glance at the Galleries will reveal, the bulk of my shots these days are of landscape, architecture, and townscape.
+The bulk of my shots these days are of landscape, architecture, and townscape.
+The experience of shooting a wedding has confirmed to me the wisdom of that preference.

 Feel free to make contact about the photographs on this site, using the link on the menu bar.
 If you wish to order prints, please click the button that accompanies each photograph in the Image Galleries.